Kotambail-Hegde/Masquerade-Emulator/README.md

 * Game Of Life supports following modes
  - [x] Normal Mode
  - [x] Torroidal Mode
+* Supports and passes a huge number of 8080 test roms (both official and un-official opcodes)
+* Supports and passes a huge number of Z80 test roms (both official and un-official opcodes)
+* Supports and passes a huge number of SM83 test roms (both official and un-official opcodes)
+* Supports and passes a huge number of c6502 test roms (both official and un-official opcodes)
 * Supports Save States and Load States
 * Supports OTA updates
 * Supports dynamic drag and drop of roms.
 This includes multiple rom files for Space Invaders and Pacman/MsPacman